Cameroon flag graphic

 Area

-Government type:presidential republic
+Government type: presidential republic

-Languages:24 major African language groups, English (official), French (official)
+Languages: 24 major African language groups, English (official), French (official)

-Age structure Cameroon
+Age pyramid of Cameroon

-Economy
+Cameroon Economy Statistics

-Economic overview
+Economic overview of Cameroon

 largest CEMAC economy with many natural resources; recent political instability and terrorism reducing economic output; systemic corruption; poor property rights enforcement; increasing poverty in northern regions

-Real GDP (purchasing power parity) in Billion $
+Cameroon Real GDP (purchasing power parity) in Billion $

-Real GDP per capita in $
+Cameroon Real GDP per capita in $

-Exports & Imports in billion $
+Cameroon's Exports & Imports in billion $

-Top 5 Import Partner in 2022 (61%)
+Top 5 Import Partnerin 2022 (61%) of Cameroon

-Top 5 Import Commodities in 2022
+Top 5 Import Commoditiesin 2022 of Cameroon

 • refined petroleum ⛽